carabina/DeckBrewWrapper/Readme.md

     )
 ```

+For more examples like this, clone this project and run the demo application.

 ## Objects

 As mentioned before, ``responseObject`` can assume different types depending on the request type.
 Possible types are: